Recent Additions to Baseball Hall of Fame Players

-The lone entrant in the baseball hall of fame players category in 2008 is Rich “Goose” Gossage.
+The lone entrant in players category in 2008 is Rich “Goose” Gossage.
 Earning the nickname “Goose” as a pun on his last name, he played for a variety of teams over his twenty two year pitching career.
 Known as one of the greatest relief pitchers in major league history he still sits near the top of the record book despite having last pitched in 1994.
 His greatest years were with the New York Yankees and then the San Diego Padres.
 He amassed over 300 saves in his career, and finished in the top three in history for relievers for most games pitched, most strikeouts, and in wins.

 In 2008, there were several strong candidates that were passed over.
 The notables considered but that were not elected included greats Jim Rice, Andre Dawson, Tommy John, Mark McGwire, Don Mattingly and Chuck Finley.
 McGwire, like Bonds and now Clemens to follow, will face a very suspicious writers corps since they believe that he likely used steroids to capture the home run title during his memorable showdown with Sammy Sosa.
 Jim Rice, the longtime Boston Red Sox slugger who batter a career .297, was getting close to the cutoff since he retired 20 years ago.
 Nominees for the hall are only considered from 5 to 21 years after they retire.
 After that they cannot be nominated through normal channels (though the Veteran’s Association could consider them in the future).